 Using softcopy technology, stereo imagery and mapping is digital and cohesive which means that Digital Terrain Models (DTMs) can be produced rapidly and accurately.

 Schlencker Mapping's softcopy software supports full photogrammetric production from triangulation and adjustment to final symbolised map and orthophoto output.
 It allows the creation of digital maps and orthophotos from aerial or satellite images.
-The system works in stereo mode with stereoscopic software and works in mono/mono+ mode without an additional hardware.
-The software supports video modes from 1024x768xHiColour to 1600x1200xTrueColour.
+The system works in stereo mode with stereoscopic software and works in mono/mono+ mode without any additional hardware.

-The photogrammetric workstations are based on a standard Intel-compatible computer working on Windows 98/ME/2000/XP and Windows 7 systems.
+The photogrammetric workstations are based on a standard Intel-compatible computer working on Windows 10.
 Users can move the floating mark with a classic handwheels/footdisk combination and/or with the mouse.
 Stereo glasses are used for observation.
 One micron encoders and 3D capability digitise with subpixel accuracy.

 +61 7 3256 9955 Contact us for all your photogrammetric requirements.